queil/rooz/README.md

 ### System config

 Rooz exposes some system config via `rooz system configure`.
 At present it only allows to specify `.gitconfig` used by rooz for cloning.
 It can be used e.g. to specify aliases.
 This feature is new and may be extended in the future.
-It also contains the age key for secret's encryption/decryption.
+The age identity is *not* part of it - that lives on your machine (see [Init](#init)).

 ## Usage examples